What is service-learning?

 Thus, the three characteristics that distinguish service-learning from community service within a course are 1) the intentional design of community service that is relevant and meaningful to all stakeholders, according to the above criteria, 2) the complementing components of enhanced academic learning and purposeful civic learning to the relevant and meaningful community service described above, and 3) the use of ongoing reflection to connect the service to the academic and civic learning.

-UT Service-Learning conceptualizes service-learning as comprising either an element of a course or a full course.
-The table below illustrates a number of models for and examples of service-learning.
+Service-learning can be employed either as an element of a course or a full course.
+The table below illustrates a number of models for and examples of service-learning in both of these capacities.
 This information has been adapted from K. Rice’s Building Reciprocal Campus-Community Partnerships, and is divided into the “full-course versus element of a course” conceptualization.
-For information on designing and implementing service learning as a course element or a full course, reference the service-learning “How To” instructional page in the Tennessee Teaching and Learning Center’s How-To Pedagogy Series.

 SL as an Element of a Course